-And given potential employers can look at your credit score, it could even affect your chances of landing a job - especially if it’s a finance-orientated role or business.
+And given potential employers can look at your credit score, it could even affect your chances of landing a job - especially if you’re trying to work at a finance-orientated business.

 How do you check your credit score?

-There are three principal credit reference agencies (CRAs) in the UK who securely hold your credit history data and compile credit reports on it.
+There are four principal credit reference agencies (CRAs) in the UK who securely hold your credit history data and compile credit reports on it.
+These are: